-This action opens the rename dialog for a new instance name to be entered.
-If the instance name is valid, clicking OK changes the instance to this name, and then closes the dialog.
+This action opens the Rename dialog that allows to rename the instance.
+If the instance name is valid, then click OK to save the change and close the dialog box.

-If the instance name is not valid or already exists, clicking OK prints an error in the Log window, displays a warning message, and will not close.
+If the instance name is not valid or it already exists, when you click OK, an warning message appears in the Log window.